wpcorner/footnotes-made-easy/README.md

 And much, much more!

+> Footnotes Made Easy is a fork of [WP Footnotes](https://github.com/drzax/wp-footnotes), a plugin by **Simon Elvery** which was abandoned some years ago.

 ## Installation & Usage

 Installation is best handled from within the WordPress admin area, but you can [download the latest release from the WordPress Plugin Directory](https://wordpress.org/plugins/footnotes-made-easy/).